-Discharges via Grease Traps, Oil and Grit Interceptors
+Discharges via Grease Traps and Oil Interceptors

-- B.7.4 Where Trade Waste includes, or is likely to include, fats, grease or oils in excess of 100 grams per 1000 litres each day, or is from a Food Premises where any fats, grease or oils could be present in the Trade Waste discharge: - a.
+- B.7.4 Where Trade Waste includes, or is likely to include, fats, grease or oils in excess of 100 grams per 1000 litres, or is from a Food Premises where any fats, grease or oils could be present in the Trade Waste discharge: - a.
 Grease traps must be installed at the Trade Premises with a functional capacity of no less than 500 litres and a minimum of 2 hours retention at peak water flow; and - b.
 Operators must use and maintain the grease traps to a standard that complies with the discharge limits for fats, oil and grease as set out in Schedule A of the Administration Manual. - c.
-All systems in place to remove Fat, Oils, Grease and Grit must be installed and operated as per Section B.7 of the Administration Manual and any Trade Waste Consent conditions.
+All systems in place to remove Fat, Oils and Grease must be installed and operated as per Section B.7 of the Administration Manual and any Trade Waste Consent conditions.